qli22/Udacity-Data-Engineer/Data Modeling/Project 2/README.md

 ## Build ETL Pipeline
 1. Implement the logic in section Part I of the notebook template to iterate through each event file in event_data to process and create a new CSV file in Python
 2. Make necessary edits to Part II of the notebook template to include Apache Cassandra CREATE and INSERT statements to load processed records into relevant tables in your data model
-3. Test by running SELECT statements after running the queries on your database
+3. Test by running SELECT statements after running the queries on the database